Stenaelurillus guttatus: Taxonomy

 Mashonarus guttatus was first described by Wanda Wesołowska and Meg S. Cumming in 2002.
 It is one of over 500 species identified by the Polish arachnologist Wesołowska.
 It was initially placed in the genus Mashonarus, which was created at the same time, as the type species.
 The genus name was derived from Mashonaland, the area where it was first found.
 The spiders in the genus were medium-sized, between 4.2 and 7.0 mm in length, and were differentiated by their sexual organs.
 At the time, the species was seen as very similar to Stenaelurillus, particularly in the structure of the epigyne and the shield-like shape of and patterns on the abdomen.

 The spider was moved to Stenaelurillus by Dmitri Logunov and Galina N. Azarkina in 2018, and split into two different species, Stenaelurillus guttatus and a new species Stenaelurillus pseudoguttatus.
-Stenaelurillus had been first raised by Eugène Simon in 1885.
+Stenaelurillus had been first raised by Eugène Simon in 1886.
 The genus name relates to the genus name Aelurillus, which itself derives from the Greek word for cat, with the addition of a Greek stem meaning narrow.
-In 2017, it was grouped with nine other genera of jumping spiders under the name Aelurillines.
-It has been placed in the subtribe Aelurillina in the tribe Aelurillini in the clade Saltafresia.
+It was placed in the subtribe Aelurillina in the tribe Aelurillini by Wayne Maddison in 2015, who listed the tribe in the clade Saltafresia.
+Two years later, in 2017, it was grouped with nine other genera of jumping spiders under the name Aelurillines.
 The species name is derived from a Latin word that can be translated spotted and recalls the distinctive pattern of colours that can be seen on the species.